premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 ---

-33.What Drawbacks Come with Reducing Data Redundancy in a Database ?
+33.What are the Disadvantages of Reducing the Data Redundancy in a Database ?

 ![Easy](<https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg>)